 This weekend me and my brother Billy watched a lot of Netflix.
-I wanted to watch Amphibious Ninjas but my brother said he wanted to watch a stupid show about making cakes that look like hamburgers, so we kept scrolling down the Netflix menu.
+I wanted to watch Amphibious Ninjas, but my brother said he wanted to watch a stupid show about making cakes that look like hamburgers, so we kept scrolling down the Netflix menu.

-Since you watched 30 seconds of a movie you didn’t realize was a musical you may enjoy this.
+That’s when it got super weird.
+The categories started talking to us.
+It said – Since you watched 30 seconds of a movie you didn’t realize was a musical you might enjoy this.

-Since you were born on a Tuesday and your brother on a Sunday.
+Since you were born on a Tuesday and your brother on a Sunday …

+What does that have to do with what shows I like?
 No way, but there is more.

-Since your Mom is still asleep.
+Since your Mom is still asleep …

 Five movies we added since you turned on Netflix this morning.

-Because you dip potato chips in mayonnaise you’ll love watching this.
+Because you dip potato chips in mayonnaise, you’ll love watching this.

-Because you left your hot cocoa in the microwave every day last winter check out these cozy classics.
+Because you left your hot cocoa in the microwave every day last winter, check out these cozy classics.

+The menu knows everything about us.
 We kept going down the list, even though I was getting creeped out and so was my brother.

-Because you’re getting creeped out here’s a show.
+Because you’re getting creeped out, here’s a show.

 They showed me a show called Creeped Out.
 I got goosebumps.

-Since you have goosebumps.
+Since you have goosebumps …

 It showed me the Goosebumps movies!
 We were freaking out.
-Like terrified.
-My brother told me to turn it off but there was only one more category left.
+Like, terrified.
+My brother told me to turn it off, but there was only one more category left.

-Because anyone can be a Hero here are some movies you may like.
-And when I say, anyone, I mean like two kids from Middletown Middle.
+Because anyone can be a hero, here are some movies you may like.
+And when I say ‘anyone,’ I mean like two kids from Middletown Middle.
 Like, help.